learnlatex/learnlatex.github.io/it/lesson-02.md

 toc-description: "TeX systems and LaTeX text editors."
 ---

-# Working with LaTeX
+# Lavorare con LaTeX

 <span
-  class="summary">This lesson explains what a TeX system is and which are the most common ones, it lists some of the text editors usually used with LaTeX, and the online systems which have integrated editors.</span>
+  class="summary">Questa lezione spiega che cos'è un sistema TeX e quali di essi sono i più comuni, elenca alcuni tra gli editor di testi normalmente adoperati con LaTeX e i sistemi online che hanno editor integrati.</span>

 Unlike many computer programs, LaTeX is not a single application containing 'everything' in one.
 Instead, there are separate programs that work together.
 We can divide those up into two things you actually need:

-- A _TeX system_
+- un _sistema TeX_
-- A text editor (often a LaTeX-specific one)
+- un editor di testi (spesso uno specifico per LaTeX)

-## LaTeX systems
+## Sistemi LaTeX

 The core of working with LaTeX is having a TeX system available.
 A TeX system is a set of 'behind the scenes' programs and files that are needed to make LaTeX work, but